John H. Quick: Distinguished Service Cross citation

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Distinguished Service Cross to Sergeant Major John Henry Quick (MCSN: 68644), United States Marine Corps, for extraordinary heroism while serving with the Headquarters Company, Sixth Regiment (Marines), 2d Division, A.E.F., in action at Bouresches, France, 6 June 1918.
 Sergeant Major Quick volunteered and assisted in taking a truck load of ammunition and material into Bouresches, France, over a road swept by artillery and machine-gun fire, thereby relieving a critical situation.

 Other honors

 In addition to his military medals the United States Navy named a Gleaves-class destroyer in his honor.
 The ship was completed and launched on May 3, 1942, and was sponsored by Quick's niece.
 The ship earned four battle stars for actions during World War II.
 The Liberty ship SS John H. Quick was also named after him.
+Quantico Marine base includes a John Quick Road in a residential area.